lincolnnguyen18/weespeak/README.md

 - [ ] User can pick a language
 - [ ] User can see their own words be recognized live
 - [ ] User can see their friends' words be recognized live

+## WeeSpeak Part 3

+- [ ] User can playback audio from chat bubbles
+- [ ] Words in chat bubble are highlighted as replayed
+- [ ] User can stream audio to each other